angular-package/type/README.md

   return '';
 }

-// Cause typescript return `boolean` this will generate an type error if (is.not.undefined(config.a)) {
+// Cause typescript returns `boolean` this will generate a type error if (is.not.undefined(config.a)) {
   configFunction(config.a);
 }

-// Cause typescript return `value is boolean` this will not generate an error if (!is.undefined(config.a)) {
+// Cause typescript return `value is boolean` will not generate an error. if (!is.undefined(config.a)) {
   configFunction(config.a);
 }